-You probably know the foods to stay away from when you're trying to eat healthier, but when it comes to snack cravings sometimes those good intentions go right out the window.
+You probably know the foods to stay away from when you're trying to eat healthy, but when it comes to snack cravings sometimes those good intentions go right out the window.
 So what to do when you want to indulge in something salty or sweet in the middle of the day?
 While it’s easy to reach for a bag of chips or a candy bar there are healthier ways to satisfy your hunger without totally disrupting your diet.
 Here are 5 healthy snacks that curb those hunger pains and are good for you to boot.

 Many people stay away from nuts due to their high fat content, but they're missing out on one of nature’s healthiest snacks.
 Nuts are full of ‘good fat’- unsaturated fats which can actually lower cholesterol.
 They also have a fair amount of Omega-3 fatty acids and fiber.
 Nuts can also fill you up, making it less likely you’ll go reaching for something bad later on in the day.
 Of course, added oils and salt isn't a good part of any diet so stick to raw or lightly salted when enjoying this healthy snack.